Port F.C.: AFC Champions League debut

+90+5' stoppage time diving header to win the match for Port on 10 July thus finishing as group leaders thus advancing to the final where Port face against EFL Championship club Oxford United on 13 July.
+As Port was 1–0 down, Teerasak Poeiphimai scored an equaliser right before half-time, in the 48' minute, the club new signing Brayan Perea scored the winner for Port thus helping the club to win the 2025 Piala Presiden cup.

+Team image

 Supporters

 Supporters of Thai Port are often referred to as the Khlong Toei Army.
 The name Khlong Toei Army refers to Khlong Toei District, the location of the club.
 "Nakrob Sad Nam-ngurn" refers to Orange-red Blue Warrior, the Thai Port's shirt colours.